Here’s What Travel Was Like 100 Years Ago

 Fun fact: Camping as a recreational activity really took off in the 1920s, thanks in part to the availability of affordable cars.

-5. Leave Your Furry Friends Home
+5. Leave Your Furry Friends at Home

 vintage cars